 They were still having a feast nightly in my garden.

-Once element I wanted to include on my fence was a trellis, as well as structure for supporting my grape vine.
+One element I wanted to include on my fence was a trellis to grow wisteria, but also a structure to support my grape vine.

-This fence would also been seen from our front yard, so it needed curb appeal too.
+This fence would also been seen from our front yard, so it needed curb appeal.

 Are you enjoying this idea?!
 Please pin it, save it for later and share it with a friend.